TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 }
 ```

+You can use `Enter` and `Tab` to navigate around the grid in both display and edit modes.
+Hold down the shift key to move backwards.
+When a cell is selected, `Enter` moves up and down while `Tab` moves right and left.
+When a row or column is selected, `Enter` and `Tab` both move the focus cell backwards and forwards within the selection.

+In contrast, the arrow keys can only be used to navigate in display mode.
+In edit mode they work as normal for moving around within the text being edited.

-* Reset formula to stored value when switching to new cell or using `Escape` key
+We go back to display mode and reset the content of *Formula* to the stored value when moving to a new cell or using the `Escape` key.
-* Use default behavior for arrow keys in edit mode to move within the cell value being edited

-Looking in detail at Google Sheets behavior
-* If no row/column selected
-  * Return puts cell into edit mode with caret at end of existing content, second return commits and moves down a cell
-  * Tab moves right a cell (no change in edit mode)
-  * Shift + Tab/Return does the same thing except moving in opposite direction
-  * Arrow keys move focus as expected
-* If row or column selected
-  * Arrow keys move focus and select cell
-  * Tab/Return move within the selection
-    * return moves across if row selected, no change in edit mode
-    * Tab moves down if column selected

-* Added `isInSelection` utility function to determine whether cell is within a selected row or column
-* Added `nextCell` utility function to determine appropriate cell to move to for `Tab` or `Return` and whether selection or just focus cell needs to change
+The `isInSelection` utility function is used to determine whether a cell is within a selected row or column.
+The `nextCell` utility function determines the appropriate cell to move to for `Enter` and `Tab`.

 ```ts
   function nextCell(row: number, col: number, isVertical: boolean, isBackwards: boolean) {